mariusurbelis/websites/mariusurbelis/content/cv.md

 ## Interests

-- University of Dundee Taekwon-Do Club Captain
+- Was a University of Dundee Taekwon-Do Club Captain
-- Participation in competitive programming competitions
+- Participation in competitive programming competitions, hackathons